semantic-release/semantic-release/README.md

 module.exports = function (pluginConfig, config, callback) {}
 ```

-- `pluginConfig`: If the user of your plugin specifies additional plugin config in the `package.json` (see the `verifyConditions` example above) then it's this object.
+- `pluginConfig`: If the user of your plugin specifies additional plugin config in the `package.json` (see the `verifyConditions` example above) then it’s this object.
 - `config`: A config object containing a lot of information to act upon.
   - `env`: All environment variables
   - `npm`: Select npm configuration bits like `registry`, `tag` and `auth`